Covenant College’s Title IX and Sexual Misconduct Policy

 The mission of Covenant College is to explore and express the preeminence of Jesus Christ in all things.
 We strive to educate Christians to engage culture and cultures, to examine and unfold creation, and to pursue biblical justice and mercy in community.
 We hold strongly to the beliefs that humans are created in the image of God, and therefore should be treated with the utmost honor, dignity, and respect.

-Covenant College considers a position against sexual misconduct to be thoroughly consistent with the overall mission of the College and its long-standing commitment to traditional Christian values as presented in the Holy Scriptures.
-Sexual misconduct transgresses holy law and, in addition, is a form of illegal discrimination that is abhorrent to the College.
+Therefore, it is the position of the College that sexual misconduct transgresses holy law and, in addition, is a form of illegal discrimination that is abhorrent to the College.
 Consequently, it is the obligation of each member of the Covenant College community—administrators, faculty, staff, and students – to adhere to this policy.

 The College has enacted this Title IX and Sexual Misconduct Policy (the “Policy”) to reflect and maintain its institutional values and community expectations, to provide for fair and equitable procedures for determining when this Policy has been violated, and to provide recourse for individuals and the campus community in response to violations of this Policy.

 It is the policy of Covenant College to maintain an environment that is free of all forms of discrimination and harassment for community members, including students, faculty, administrators, staff, or Third Parties working with the College or on its property.